 Don’t get caught up in the numbers.
-Just eat more vegetables, and less white stuff, to control your diabetes.
+Just eat more low glycemic index food — vegetables and fewer white carb-laden foods — to control your diabetes.

 When you eat carbohydrates, your blood sugar rises.
 It also matters what kind of carbohydrates you eat.
 A big baked potato can have the same effect on your body as pure table sugar — a fast, sharp spike in blood sugar and insulin.
 In the form of lentils, the same amount of carbs acts more slowly and has a smaller impact.